fusioncharts/dev_centre_docs/getting-started/react/install-using-react.md

 ReactFC.fcRoot(FusionCharts, Charts, PowerCharts, Widgets);
 ```

-To import specific charts, include the following import statments in your code:
+To import specific charts, include the following import statements in your code:

 **Gantt Chart**